Tarot Runes I Ching Stichomancy Contact

 Click for Details

-Click for DetailsThe card in the middle of the circle represents the core or central issue of the situation.
+Click for DetailsThe card on the far right represents the object being viewed, be it an idea, relationship, or the self.
 Page of Cups: The essence of water behaving as earth, such as a wellspring: An unexpected new relationship that is playful and spontaneous.
 A romantic soul who embraces compassion and imagination with childlike joy.
 Gentle reflections on love, spirituality, and the importance of personal relationships in business and material affairs.
 May herald the birth of a child.